-Kentucky meets this goal.
-The state is commended for supporting differential pay initiatives to link compensation more closely with district needs and to achieve a more equitable distribution of teachers.
+Michigan does not meet this goal.
+The state should implement differential pay initiatives for effective teachers in both shortage-subject areas and high-needs schools to more closely link teacher compensation to district needs and achieve a more equitable distribution of teachers.